By Jennifer Provenza at Good Food From The Heart

 Once you have that perfect soft serve consistency, you can either eat it immediately, or put in small container and put it in the freezer.
 This will allow it to freeze a little harder and you can later scoop it out with an ice cream scoop.
 (Don’t worry, it still gets nice and melty very quickly since there are no preservatives).

 Have fun making this!
 It’s a great one to involve kids in the process too.
 This would go great after a cold pasta salad dinner on a hot day.
 (Try serving my Fresh and Festive Pesto Pasta cold as a salad.)
+If you like chocolate desserts, you might also try my Peanut Butter Chocolate Swirl Mug Cake.

 Guilt Free Nice Cream (Chocolate Raspberry)